-Session Descriptions Academic Standards Common Core ELA Common Core Math Session One: All Kinds of Families The students discover how families are alike and different and how they can work together to create a strong economy for the neighborhood.
-Objectives: Students will: Begin to understand the similarities and differences between families Recognize the importance of businesses in neighborhoods Reading Literature RI.1.1 RI.1.3-4 RI.1.7,9,10 Reading Foundations RF.1.1-4 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 8 Session Two: Money for Needs and Wants Students become aware that all families need food, clothing, and shelter to live and must earn money to pay for these needs.
-Objectives: Students will: Describe the difference between needs and wants Explain that families must earn money for the things they need and want Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Reading Foundations RF.1.1-4 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1 L.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 4-5 7-8 Session Three: Businesses All Around the Neighborhood Students learn how the needs and wants of people in a neighborhood create an opportunity for entrepreneurs to start businesses.
-Objectives: Students will: Define entrepreneur, goods, and services Interpret map symbols Identify the goods or services businesses provide Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 5-8
+Session Descriptions Nevada Social Studies Standards Common Core ELA Common Core Math Session One: All Kinds of Families The students discover how families are alike and different and how they can work together to create a strong economy for the neighborhood.
+Objectives: Students will: Begin to understand the similarities and differences between families Recognize the importance of businesses in neighborhoods SS.1.12.
+Describe ways in which students and families are alike and different across cultures.
+SS.1.15.
+Describe and give examples of how all people, not just official leaders, play important roles in the community.
+Reading Literature RI.1.1 RI.1.3-4 RI.1.7,9,10 Reading Foundations RF.1.1-4 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 8 Session Two: Money for Needs and Wants Students become aware that all families need food, clothing, and shelter to live and must earn money to pay for these needs.
+Objectives: Students will: Describe the difference between needs and wants Explain that families must earn money for the things they need and want NA Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Reading Foundations RF.1.1-4 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1 L.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 4-5 7-8 Session Three: Businesses All Around the Neighborhood Students learn how the needs and wants of people in a neighborhood create an opportunity for entrepreneurs to start businesses.
+Objectives: Students will: Define entrepreneur, goods, and services Interpret map symbols Identify the goods or services businesses provide SS.1.18.
+Compare and contrast the different ways people work to improve the community.
+Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 5-8